pingcap/docs/ecosystem-tool-user-guide.md

 > **Note:**
 >
 > The Loader tool is no longer maintained.
-For scenarios related to Loader, it is recommended that you use the `tidb` mode of TiDB Lighting instead.
+For scenarios related to Loader, it is recommended that you use TiDB-backend instead.

 ### Backup and restore